-The Population Studies & Training Center (PSTC) was established by a small core of Sociology faculty in 1965.
-Founder and distinguished professor Sidney Goldstein served as its director until 1989, and was instrumental in its evolution to an internationally respected center for demographic research and training.
+The PSTC was established by a small core of Sociology faculty in 1965.
+Founder and distinguished professor Sidney Goldstein served as director until 1989 and was instrumental in the Center's evolution to an internationally respected center for demographic research and training.

 Research in the early years was focused on social demographic topics like population distribution, family and households, and development.
-Today’s associates continue the center’s legacy of excellence in training, and emphasize the collection of original, international data within the local cultural context.
+Today’s associates continue the Center’s legacy of excellence in research and training and emphasize the collection of original, international data within the local cultural context.
 New and innovative research topics have developed, such as the application of spatial research to population studies.
-To read more about the current research themes, visit our research page.